 I would come up with ideas that were good, but didn’t fit the mold and personally, I desire the consistency to know when I’m done buying gifts, I’m simply done.
 It becomes a check-box instead of a never-ending list or a moving target.

-It’s really easy to tell kids that if they’re good, they’ll get great Christmas gifts.
+It’s really easy to tell kids that if they’re good, they’ll get great gifts.
 I would personally rather fulfill the things they need as they happen and even have my kids learn the lesson of hard work to earn the things they really want.

 I want to teach that holidays are about giving and about sharing on top of faith.
 Not consumerism that out-shadows all else.